-CCOHS operates under the legislative authority of the Canadian Centre for Occupational Health and Safety Act (S.C., 1977-78, c.
-29) which was passed by unanimous vote in the Canadian Parliament.
+Canadian Centre for Occupational Health and Safety (CCOHS) operates under the legislative authority of the Canadian Centre for Occupational Health and Safety Act (S.C., 1977–78, c.
+29) which was passed by unanimous vote in the Canadian Parliament in 1978.
 CCOHS’ mandate is to promote health and safety in the workplace and to enhance the physical and mental health of workers in Canada.
 CCOHS functions as an independent departmental corporation under Schedule II of the Financial Administration Act and is accountable to Parliament through the Minister of Labour.

 As Canada's national occupational health and safety resource, CCOHS is dedicated to the advancement of workplace health and safety.
 We do this by providing information and knowledge transfer services; training and education; cost-effective tools for improving occupational health and safety performance; management systems services supporting health and safety programs; injury and illness prevention initiatives and promoting the total well-being – physical, psychosocial and mental health - of working people.

 CCOHS is a recognized leader in providing effective programs, products and services, which are based on the centre's core knowledge, collection of occupational health and safety information, and application of information management technologies.

 CCOHS has a broad range of collaborative arrangements with many national and international health and safety organizations.
 These include the International Labour Organization (ILO), the Centre for Applied Research in Mental Health and Addiction (CARMHA), the Radiation Safety Institute of Canada, CAREX Canada, World Health Organization (WHO), North American Occupational Safety and Health Week (NAOSH), European Agency for Safety and Health at Work and Health Canada.
 Further information on our partnerships is available on our website and in our annual report.